snap-one/docs-driverworks/README.md

 Use of the Control4 logo requires review of the logo Style Guide.
 In addition to the Style Guide, several asset folders are provided in the control4-logo.zip file.
 These include logo samples in.png, jpg and .eps formats.
 Please see the [control4_logo_usage][15] folder for more information.

-#### DriverPackager

-Driver Packager is a Python utility used to create individual .c4z files from source code.
-For more information please see: https://github.com/control4/drivers-driverpackager

 [1]:	https://control4.github.io/docs-driverworks-introduction/#introduction
 [2]:	https://control4.github.io/docs-driverworks-fundamentals/#introduction